captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## JOHN:
-WE TAKE DEAD BODIES EV’RY DAY OF THE WEEK SO
+WE TAKE DEAD BODIES EV’RY DAY OF THE WEEK, SO

 ---

 ## THREE KIDS:
 YOU’VE GOT NO REASON TO ROAM

 USE THE BECHDEL FUNERAL HOME

 ---

-WHAT IT IS, WHAT IT IS
+WHAT IT IS, WHAT IT IS, HOO HOO HOO<br>
-HOO HOO HOO
 WHAT IT IS, WHAT IT IS NOW BABY

 ---

-## CHRISTIAN:
-OUR CASKETS

-SMALL ALISON AND JOHN
+## SMALL ALISON AND CHRISTIAN:
-OOH!
+SOCK IT TO ME<br>
+SOCK IT TO ME

 ---

+template: 2col
+## SMALL ALISON AND CHRISTIAN:
+SOCK IT TO ME<br>
+SOCK IT TO ME

+## JOHN
+HERE COME DA JUDGE<br>
+HERE COME DA JUDGE, BABY

+---

+template: 2col
 ## CHRISTIAN:
+OUR CASKETS<br>
 ARE SATIN LINED

----

-## SMALL ALISON AND JOHN:
+## SMALL ALISON AND JOHN
+OOH!<br>
 OOH!

 ---

 ## CHRISTIAN:
-AND WE GOT SO MANY MODELS GUARANTEED TO BLOW YOUR MIND YOU KNOW OUR MOURNERS—
+AND WE GOT SO MANY MODELS <br>
+GUARANTEED TO BLOW YOUR MIND

+---

+## CHRISTIAN:
+YOU KNOW OUR MOURNERS—

 ---